 These days, New Technology File System or NTFS is the most popular data format being used in most flash drives.
 But note that, most pen drives available in the market still doesn’t come formatted in NTFS by default.
-Instead they come in FAT32 format and you must have wondered why the hell does they still come in last gen format?
+Instead, they come in FAT32 format, and you must have wondered why the hell do they still come in last gen format?
 It’s because most of the multimedia devices that we use in our daily life still doesn’t support NTFS.
 Even our good old Android doesn’t.
 But there’s a way out.
 How?
-For that you need to stay tuned.
+For that, you need to stay tuned.

 NTFS vs FAT32: Pros & Cons

 - NTFS negates a big disadvantage of the FAT32 drives in the form of max file size.
-Now the file size are no longer limited to 4GB.
-If you are a frequent downloader of Full HD videos or even a 4K videos from the net you will understand my point pretty well.
-Most video files are in excess of 4GB and that makes copying files between/across FAT32 drives impossible.
+Now the file size is no longer limited to 4GB.
+If you are a frequent downloader of Full HD videos or even a 4K videos from the net, you will understand my point pretty well.
+Most video files are in excess of 4GB, and that makes copying files between/across FAT32 drives impossible.

 - The limitation of the maximum partition size is no longer valid.
 Hence dividing a 4TB hard drive into a 3TB partition won’t be an issue.

 - NTFS offers more built-in security for your files and folders.

 - NTFS also had a higher read and write speed as compared to FAT32.
 But you will notice this only when you are using a USB 3.0 pen drive.

 In spite of these advantages, there are a few catches: